awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 The `kms:KeySpec` condition key controls access to operations based on the value of the `KeySpec` property of the KMS key that is created by or used in the operation\.

 You can use this condition key in an IAM policy to control access to the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation based on the value of the [KeySpec](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html#KMS-CreateKey-request-KeySpec) parameter in a `CreateKey` request\.
-For example, you can use this condition to allow users to create only symmetric KMS keys or only KMS keys with RSA keys\.
+For example, you can use this condition to allow users to create only symmetric encryption KMS keys or only HMAC KMS keys\.

-The following example IAM policy statement uses the `kms:KeySpec` condition key to allow the principals to create a KMS key only when the `KeySpec` in the request is `RSA_4096`\.
+The following example IAM policy statement uses the `kms:KeySpec` condition key to allow the principals to create only RSA asymmetric KMS keys\.
+The permission is valid only when the `KeySpec` in the request begins with `RSA_`\.

 ```
 {